-While we commenced a clinical trial of CFT7455 in June 2021 and a clinical trial of CFT8634 in May 2022, all of our other product candidates are still in preclinical development or in the discovery stage at this time and the risk of failure for all of our product candidates remains high.
+While we have commenced clinical trials of CFT7455 and CFT8634 and expect to commence a clinical trial of CFT1946 by the end of 2022, all of our other product candidates are still in preclinical development or in the discovery stage at this time and the risk of failure for all of our product candidates remains high.
 We are unable to predict when or if any of our product candidates will prove effective or safe in humans or will receive marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
-Before we can commence clinical trials for a product candidate, we must complete extensive preclinical studies that support our planned INDs in the United States or similar applications in other jurisdictions.
-We cannot be certain of the timely initiation, completion or outcome of our preclinical studies and, other than in the cases of CFT7455 and CFT8634, where the FDA has cleared the IND for our first-in-human studies of the drug candidate, we cannot predict if the FDA or similar regulatory authorities outside the United States will allow us to commence our proposed clinical trials or if the outcome of our preclinical studies ultimately will support the further development of any of our product candidates.
+Before we can commence clinical trials for a product candidate, we must complete extensive preclinical studies that support our planned INDs in the U.S. or similar applications in other jurisdictions.
+We cannot be certain of the timely initiation, completion or outcome of our preclinical studies and, other than in the cases of CFT7455, CFT8634 and CFT1946, where the FDA has cleared the IND for our first-in-human studies of the drug candidate, we cannot predict if the FDA or similar regulatory authorities outside the U.S. will allow us to commence our proposed clinical trials or if the outcome of our preclinical studies ultimately will support the further development of any of our product candidates.